 Catherine Wygant Fossett, Executive Director

 Prior to joining the Institute for Family-Owned Business (IFOB) in 2014 as its executive director, Catherine was the executive director of the Boothbay Harbor Region Chamber of Commerce where she oversaw the 50th Anniversary of Windjammer Days, developed the Claw Down lobster bite competition, and annually produced the region’s definitive travel guide.
 She is a graduate of the Maine Association of Nonprofits’ Executive Leadership Institute.Catherine’s prior experience includes 20 years in the travel industry, at Hewins Travel, as director of marketing, and Hurley Travel Experts, as director of sales.
 A graduate of Bates College, she has served on dozens of boards including the Advertising Club of Maine, the World Affairs Council of Maine, MidCoast Chamber Council, Mobilize MidCoast Maine leadership committee, Maine Sports Commission, the Amputee Association of Maine, and Rotary.
-She currently serves on the Board of the Amputee Association of Maine, the committee for the Boothbay Treasures #GivingTuesday and the Advisory Board for the MWM Maine Women Magazine and the Boothbay Sea and Science Center.
+She currently serves on the Advisory Board for the MWM Maine Women Magazine and the Boothbay Sea and Science Center.
 She lives with her husband in the MidCoast, is an avid boater and outdoor enthusiast with a love of great food and local crafts.